 Allocation Model: research

-- A research supplement of 27% on top of the sum for teaching, comprising a basic section worth 10% and a policy section worth 17%
+- A 27% research supplement on the education compartment, excluding growth contribution and quality agreements, comprising a basic section worth 10% and a policy section worth 17%

 - A sum per PhD degree awarded (3-year average)